christiandbf/checker-bittrex/README.md

 # checker-bittrex

 Module to check if a market on Bittrex exchange accomplish a given condition.
-If you are interested in work in a module with more exchanges, please write me to my email: <christiandbf@hotmail.com>.

 ## Install